Xiao-tu233/Minecraft-TPA-Datapack/README.md

 7. If you think the sound is annoying, find mute datapack in tpa menu.
 (EXTRA VERISION ONLY)
 8. To look up more players' ids, click "...more". ( EXTRA VERSION & GAME VERSION >= 1.20.2 ONLY)
 9. If you want someone to be where you're, Use /trigger tpahere.
 (EXTRA VERISION ONLY)
 10. If you are using a language the datapack doesn't support, you can modify it in the langtell file folder.
 In fact, to avoid that great work of who using datapack, we are planning to make a add-on for it to make sure everyone can use the datapack with their language!
+(EXTRA VERISION ONLY)

+## Ending
 THANKS A LOT FOR USING TPA DATAPACK MADE BY XIAO_TU233!
+Latest version: v2.0.0 extra version, v2.0.0 light version Last edit time: Nov.28th.2024